DT Woodturning

 Q. Do you practice Wing Chun?

-A. Yes I am a Wing Chun practitioner, I train with Sifu Stuart Mackinnon at the Swansea Wing Chun Society.
-For more information visit www.swanseawingchun.org.uk website.
+A. Yes I am a Wing Chun practitioner, I train Ip Ching lineage.
+For more information visit www.porttalbotwingchun.co.uk website.

 Q. How long will my dummy last?

-A. Your wooden dummy will last a lifetime with proper care and when you pass away someone else will be able to care for it.
+A. Your wooden dummy will last a lifetime with proper care and when you pass on someone else will be able to care for it.

 Q. How heavy are your dummies?

-A. This depends on the timber used, on average in hardwood the dummy body will weigh between 40 – 60kgs
+A. This depends on the timber used, on average in hardwood the dummy body will weigh between 35 – 50kgs

 Q. Can I visit you at your workshop to try out and discuss your dummies?

-A. Yes indeed this is my preferred way, you can then discuss with Dave the various options and try out the workshop dummy so that we can get the dimensions and timber choices right.
+A. Yes indeed this is my preferred way, you can then discuss with me (Dave) the various options and try out the workshop dummy so that we can get the dimensions and timber choices right.

 Q. Do you sell arms and legs for me to make my own wooden dummy?